zoogie/new-browserhax/README.md

 Q: Where did this browser exploit come from originally?<br>
 A: CVE-2013-2857 https://bugs.chromium.org/p/chromium/issues/detail?id=240124 .
 It was ported to the WiiU a couple of years ago and I think it's still the main userland entrypoint for that homebrew scene.

-Q: The 3ds_browserhax_common code you used works in php server code, why does your hax just use a github io page?
+Q: The 3ds_browserhax_common code you used works in php server code, why does your hax just use a github io page?<br>
 A: I used a local webserver to emit the unescape output of y8's hb loading code, then converted it to a u32int array for my implementation.
 I used [this script](https://gist.github.com/zoogie/42adb5eab6b7f813f569f5250f7c800f) for the conversion.
 I just really wanted to avoid having to set up a server or asking someone else for that favor.

 Q: Will this exploit be fixed in a firmware update?<br>